mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I worked on Node.Js again today!
 Working on EJS Control Flow!
 Anyway!
 It's time to go to bed now!

 **Thoughts:** 90 days left, gotta achieve it!

+### Round 1 Day 11: August 7, 2017

+**Today's Progress**: I kept on working on Node.JS today!
+I learned how post requests are done with it and how to request APIs !

+**Thoughts:** 89 days left, time is moving to fast!